 Our management's discussion and analysis of financial condition and results of operations are based upon our unaudited condensed consolidated financial statements, which have been prepared in accordance with GAAP.
 The preparation of these consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses.
 On an on-going basis, we evaluate our critical accounting policies and estimates.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable in the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions and conditions.
-Our significant accounting policies are more fully described in Note 3 of our most recent Form 10-K.
+Our critical accounting estimates and significant accounting policies are more fully described in Note 3 of our most recent Form 10-K and including the policy below.